 Up Down Around is a fun book about plants that would be great for practicing prepositions.

 Integrate Spring Themes into Your Content

-Practice using context clues with these spring themed task cards.
-Each card has simple sentence and a focus word.
+Practice using context clues with these spring-themed task cards.
+Each card has a simple sentence and a focus word.

 Practice parts of speech with these color by code sheets.
 They come with illustrated vocabulary sheets which can also be used for speaking or writing about spring topics.

 Picture Writing Prompt Task Cards Spring

 Looking for more writing prompts?
 Each photograph on these task cards is about a spring topic.